 There are many communication tools out there.
 Each of them has its benefits.
 Weekdone, for example, is based on the philosophy of “less is more” and very high-level updates.
 And Slack’s philosophy is not far behind.

 We’re all about the 5-7 key plans and accomplishments or a few quarterly OKRs from each team member, making sure both leaders and co-workers read every single one of them.
 Anything more than that and updates are left unread.

-On the other end of the spectrum are the real-time messaging apps like Slack.
-In those services you have a constant (although often unmanageable) stream of hundreds or even thousands of small detailed chat updates per day.
+On the other end of the spectrum are the real-time messaging apps.
+In those services, you have a constant (although often unmanageable) stream of hundreds or even thousands of small detailed chat updates per day.
 Unlike in Weekdone, you never imagine people to read everything there.